aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KSV-0107/docs.md

-apiVersion '' and kind '' has been deprecated on: '' and planned for removal on:''
+piVersion and kind has been deprecated

 ### Impact
 <!-- Add Impact here -->